 the proposed opening date of the charter school;

-the elements of the local collective bargaining agreement that apply to employees of the school, other than those already mandated by law; and
+the elements of the local collective bargaining agreement that apply to employees of the school; and

 the Memorandum of Understanding under which the charter school proposes to operate.

 The Memorandum or Memoranda of Understanding must be consistent with M.G.L. c.
 71, § 89; 603 CMR 1.00; and any guidelines issued by the Department and must include at a minimum: